joshmarinacci/meowlang/blog3/blog3.md

 test('4>=5',false);
 ```

+Thanks to the BinOp work we did last time adding boolean conditionals is trivial.

 ## Code Blocks

-Now that we have an expression which can resolve to true or false, we need blocks of code to evaluate.
+Now that we have an expression which can resolve to true or false, we need blocks of
+code to evaluate.

-So far our little language can do math and set variables, but it can't really do more than one thing at time.
+So far our little language can do math and set variables, but it can't really do
+more than one thing at time.
 It only supports one expression per-parse.
-Later on we'll want to have functions which do multiple calculations and return the final result.
-To do this we need a way to combine expressions.
+Later on we'll want to have functions which do multiple calculations and
+return the final result.
+To do this we need a way to _combine_ expressions.
 Let's define what we want:

 * An *Expression* is something which evaluates to a single value. `4` is an expression. `2*(4*5+myVar)` is also an expression.
 And once we support function calls  `5 * doStuff(3,4))` will also be an expression.
 * A *Statement* is an expression which doesn't return a value.
 For simplicity sake we'll say that all statements return `null`.
 * A *Block* is a sequence of expressions or statements which are evaluated in order, and then returns the value of the final expression.

-Now create a Block class in `ast.js`.
+Now create a `Block` class in `ast.js`.
 When `resolve` is called it resolves all of the statements
  and returns the value of the last one.